janidulnkg1/janidu-lankage/README.md

 # 🌐 Janidu Lankage - Portfolio Website

 Welcome to my personal portfolio website!
-This site showcases my background as a **Software Engineer** and **Lecturer**, highlighting my skills in .NET Core development, AI/Data Science interests, and my teaching/tutoring experience in ICT and Computer Science.
+This site showcases my background as a **Software Engineer** and **Lecturer**, highlighting my skills in .NET Core development, AI/Data Science interests, and my teaching/tutoring experience in STEM..

 ---